MarkhamLee/internet-and-iot-data-platform/README.md

     * Tracking the Power consumption of my gaming rig, clusters and the devices I used for all my tinkering via TP Link Kasa smart plugs [DONE]
     * Air Quality (PM2.5 and PM10) via Nova PM SDS011 sensors in concert with Raspbery Pis or similar devices [DONE]
     * Currently researching/looking for stand-alone air quality sensors with Zigee or Z-wave capability

-The repo contains the the code for the Airflow Dags (written in TaskFlow API format), custom plugins for connecting to things like InfluxDB and the code for ingesting data from the IoT devices.
-It also has the extended but not quite custom Docker image I used for Airflow (*so it has all of my Python dependencies*).
-Plan is to continuously add data sources and then update the repo accordingly.

 ### Key References:
 * [Airflow best practices:](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html) I made extensive use of this documentation to not only re-write my original DAGs into the Taskflow API format, but to make sure I was following as many best practices as possible.
 I also used their documentation to structure my Airflow Docker container.